 A couple of reasons, really.
 First, I think with the size of retailer that we are—about £850 million in retail sales, we’re kind of a mid-size player in the UK—we need to be partnering really deeply with our key providers to drive the kind of innovation we need.
 I’ve been in the Society (a merger of Midlands Co-operative Society and Anglia Co-operative) 16 or 17 months now, and that’s absolutely the strategy we follow.

 We look at who’s really adding value in the Society from an IT service provider point of view, and based on that value-add and good service, we’ve chosen to partner up deeply with some organizations.
-The absolute core of that is Symphony GOLD, now the Retail Solutions Division of Symphony RetailAI.
+The absolute core of that is the GOLD solution suite from Symphony RetailAI.
 Our objective then, through that partnering relationship, is to effectively punch above our weight as a customer of yours.

 I’ll take one specific example.
 If you look at the Store Mobility solution you’ve built, that is a fantastic innovation of which we want to take advantage.
 Committing to Symphony as a partner (we’re in our upgrade project), we’re investing in that as a platform, including implementation of space planning.
 This is a platform partnership with Symphony, and then we’ll see the benefits of that coming through when we add the Store Mobility solution onto our upgraded platform.
 We’re committed to this partnership and investing in the Symphony RetailAI Customer Advisory Board, so that we can share our learnings to help some of your other customers benefit from the projects that we’ve been through.